weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 02 009 og [cr] <i 141).

-The last expression tends to 0 as n —» co.
-Hence ¢(x) is determined, and the proof is complete.
+The last expression tends to 0 as n -» co.
+Hence c(x) is determined, and the proof is complete.
 As a by-product we obtain the relation

 I(x) = lim nin”
-lim —
+lim -
 now X(X +1) (x +n)

 at least when 0 < x < 1; from this one can deduce that (95) holds for all x > 0,